hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### Ant

 It's XML.
 It's what NAnt is based on.
 It's like MS-Build.
-Unfortunately, it's XML.
+I did mention though it's XML.

 ### Maven